Ipstenu/dreamspeed/readme.txt

 <strong>If I wanted to push my existing images up manually, how do I do that?</strong>

-First copy it all up via a desktop tool like Cyberduck.
+First copy it all up via a desktop tool like Cyberduck or Transmit.
 Once all the images are in the right place, do a search/replace on your content:

 # Find `example.com/wp-content/uploads/`
-# Replace with `bucketname.objects.cdn.dream.io/wp-content/uploads/`
+# Replace with `NEWPATH/wp-content/uploads/`

+The actual path for NEWPATH should be one of the following:

+* `bucketname.objects.cdn.dream.io`
+* `objects-us-west-1.dream.io/bucketname`
+* `yourCDN.yourdomain.com`

 <strong>I'm tired of this plugin.
 How do I go back?</strong>